vxcall/Dainsleif/README.md

 ![Hack menu](https://user-images.githubusercontent.com/33578715/89070761-09c39300-d3a8-11ea-9aac-18cf2749b622.gif)

-### :rotating_light: WARNING
+# :rotating_light: TROUBLE SHOOTING

 If the hacks doesn't work correctly, click `Update offsets` in the menu bar when you are in game (BOT practice is fine).
 Then everything should be ok.

-If the game crashed as soon as you inject the hack, go to [hazedumper](https://github.com/frk1/hazedumper/blob/master/csgo.hpp) and copy `dwClientState` from hazedumper to your local `Offsets.cpp` in the Dainsleif directory.
+If the game crashed as soon as you inject the hack do following steps.
+1. Access [hazedumper](https://github.com/frk1/hazedumper/blob/master/csgo.hpp) and copy the value of `dwClientState`.
+It looks like 0x???.
+2. Open file `C://Users/Public/Documents/Dainsleif/offsets.toml` with any editor.
+3. In the file, you will find `dwClientState = ???` then paste the value copied earlier into the place represented by `???`.
+4. Lastly, hit `Update offsets` in the menu bar when you are in game (BOT practice is fine).

 # :computer: Hacks